Khando Ballal: Later life and death

 Until the death of Rajaram in 1700, Khando Ballal worked with him not only as his personal assistant, but also as an adviser in confidence.
 After Rajaram's death, Khando Ballal continued his post as advised by Queen Tarabai until 1707.
 On the release of Shahu after the death of Aurangzeb in 1707, Khando Ballal was invited by Shahu to join hands.
 Having sincerely felt that Shahu was the rightful and eligible heir to the throne of Maratha Empire rather than Shivaji II, he accepted Shahu’s invitation.
 Until his death, he worked as a senior member of the Advisory Committee of Shahu and attained great respect and honour.

 When Shahu became wild on the so-called betrayal by Parshuram Pant Pratinidhi, one of the great diplomats and warriors of the Maratha Empire, he ordered Parshuram to be arrested at once and blinded.
 When he came to know about this, Khando Ballal ran to Shahu’s court and requested him to cease with this nonsense.
 He then reprimanded Shahu for such unfair treatment with a great contributor of the Maratha Empire like Parshuram Pant.
 Shahu immediately released Parshuram Pant, apologized to him.

 Soon after this episode, Khando died, probably in 1712.

-Legacy

-Khando Ballal Chitnis's great-grandson wrote the Chitnis Bakhar which went on to become one of the most historically important sources of information on the first 6 Chhatrapatis of the Maratha Empire.
-He even wrote the Shiva Digvijaya.